What is Alzheimer’s Disease?

 - Vinpocetine is also created in the lab from plant-life.
 Studies have shown it to increase blood flow to the brain and to help protect brain cells from being damaged by insufficient oxygen.

 - There are many other natural remedies that preliminary studies have shown to have some promise in aiding AD victims.
 Ginseng has properties that help the brain to function better.
-Vitamin B12 supplements are thought to be helpful as well.
+Vitamin B12 is usually a good idea for everyone.
 Vitamins C and E are recommended too.
 One study has shown a connection between high doses of Vitamin E (2,000 IU of dl-alpha-tocopherol per day) and slower progression of the disease in individuals.
 (Beware of bleeding issues with certain patients at this dosage).